vignan98/Face-Detection-in-Images-Videos-Using-Deep-Learning/README.md

 Image2: Haar Cascade Technique (scaleFactor=2,minNeighbors=2) , 7 False Positives, 0 FN.

 Image3 : Using MTCNN Accurate detection of faces was achieved ( The one in blue marks)

+Explored State-of-the-art Algorithms like YOLOv7 to understand the working mechanism of Object Detection Tasks.